mvesign/design-patterns/DesignPatterns.Structural.Flyweight/README.md

 ### Cool, and does this work?

-Yes and no. It will work and run, but not when the number of `PatternOakTree` objects is on the low side.
-Let me demonstrate it by wrapping it up in a small `Program` class.
+Yes and no. It will work and run as expected and lowers the memory size, but is it worth the extra complexity we have added when the number of `PatternOakTree` objects is on the low side?

+Let's figure that out by wrapping it up in a small `Program` class.

 ```csharp
 public static class Program